Glasgow Moving Demand Trends: When Moves Take Longer

 2) Why end-of-month tenancy cycles cluster moves

 Fixed lease dates align key collection and handovers.
-Buildings and streets see several moves at once, tightening lift bookings and kerb access, compounding delay risk.
+Buildings and streets see several moves at once, tightening lift bookings and kerb access and compounding delay risk.

 3) How student-area turnover creates seasonal spikes